go-lo/go-lo/README.md

-# loadtest
+# golo
-`import "github.com/jspc/loadtest"`
+`import "github.com/go-lo/go-lo"`

 * [Overview](#pkg-overview)
 * [Index](#pkg-index)
 * [Subdirectories](#pkg-subdirectories)

 ## <a name="pkg-overview">Overview</a>
-loadtest is a framework for running distributed loadtesting with go.
+package golo is a framework for running distributed loadtesting with go.

 It consists of multiple agents which receive jobs from a scheduler, and send results to a collector.